Sumyak-Jain/automation-scenario-s/README.md

 Scenario 8 – How to move the deleted files/folders to the recycle bin?

 Scenario 9 – How to restore the deleted files/folders from the recycle bin?

+Scenario 10 – How to Log all the deleted actions?